-5 Ways to Keep Your Knees Healthy
+6 of the Best Ways to Keep Your Knees Healthy

-Maintain a healthy body weight
+Maintain a healthy weight

-The knee joint is subjected to considerable biomechanical stress.
-With regular walking, the forces at the knee are equivalent to three to four times body weight.
-These forces increase to seven to 10 times the body weight with activities such as taking the stairs, rising from a chair or squatting.
+When walking, the force on our knees is equivalent to three to four times our body weight.
+These forces increase to seven to 10 times our body weight with activities such as taking the stairs, rising from a chair or squatting.

 Strengthen your knee muscles

 Having strong muscles around the knee, particularly the quadriceps and hamstrings, is important for a well-functioning knee joint.
 When these large muscle groups are weak that can cause a significant amount of pain.

 Simple, intensive stretching and strengthening exercises can greatly reduce pain and slow the progression of knee arthritis.